Twelfth Doctor: Casting

 Matt Smith, who played the Eleventh Doctor, publicly announced his departure from Doctor Who on 1 June 2013, triggering extensive media speculation on the subject of his successor.
 On 3 August 2013, bookmakers William Hill suspended betting when Capaldi became the five to six favourite to be cast.
 Capaldi's casting was revealed on 4 August during a live broadcast on BBC One, titled Doctor Who Live: The Next Doctor.
 The live show, hosted by Zoe Ball, was watched by an average of 6.27 million in the UK, and was also simulcast in the United States, Canada and Australia.

-While Capaldi was the first choice for the role, other actors were also approached in case Capaldi should turn the offer down.
+While Capaldi was the first choice for the role, other actors were also approached in case Capaldi turned the offer down.
 Ben Daniels, who was an early favourite following the announcement of Matt Smith's departure, said that he had been approached with a view to assessing whether he would be interested in playing the Doctor, with his name remaining as a potential contender until just before the live BBC broadcast.

 Doctor Who head writer and executive producer Steven Moffat said that Capaldi "briefly flicked through [his] mind" while casting the Eleventh Doctor, but that he dismissed the idea, thinking he was not right for the part at the time.
 Ben Stephenson, the BBC's drama commissioner, said that Capaldi was suggested months before the August revelation and that a secret audition was held at Moffat's home.
 Capaldi prepared for the audition by downloading old Doctor Who scripts from the Internet and practising in front of a mirror.
 He discovered he had been given the part during filming for Adrian Hodges' The Musketeers in Prague; after missing a call from his agent, Capaldi rang back to be greeted with "Hello, Doctor!"
 At 55 years old when originally cast, Capaldi was only a few months younger than William Hartnell (the First Doctor) was when he was cast in the role, making Capaldi the oldest actor since Hartnell to star as the Doctor and the third oldest to portray the character.
 Moffat felt that an older actor would work best following the youngest actor, as it would both provide a change and lessen comparisons.
 He commented, "I can absolutely believe that the strange old-young Matt Smith will turn into the strange young-old Peter Capaldi."